Current Research Projects

 Description

-In sub-module 1, conceptual foundations for further projects and measures for the hotspot region as a whole are developed with regard to the above-mentioned holistic model.
-Newly developed concepts will be integrated into a future-oriented overall concept together with already existing care and measures concepts overlaying the hotspot region.
+In sub-module 1, the conceptual basis for further projects and measures for the hotspot region as a whole will be developed with regard to the above-mentioned holistic model.
+Newly developed concepts are integrated into a forward-looking overall concept together with existing maintenance and action concepts that overlay the hotspot landscape.

-The partners in the network ensure the success of the project through their expertise in land management (Werra-Meißner district), in maintenance and repair measures, public relations and marketing (Frau-Holle-Land Geo-Nature Park), as well as in project management, network planning and success monitoring (University of Kassel).
-The necessary linking of the competences of the network partners for the processing of the above-mentioned project focal points is taken into account by the participation of the representatives of all three network partners in the committee work.
+The project partners ensure the success of the project through their expertise in land management (Werra-Meißner-Kreis), maintenance and repair measures, public relations and marketing (Geo-Naturpark Frau-Holle-Land) as well as project management, network planning and success monitoring (University of Kassel).
+The necessary linking of the expertise of the network partners to work on the above-mentioned project priorities is taken into account by the participation of representatives of all three network partners in the committee work.

 Daniel Mühlrath